-Film production for early 2022 includes The Ice Man written by Academy Award® nominee Jeff Pope, directed by Academy Award® winner Kevin Macdonald and starring Joseph Fiennes and an adaptation of Matt Haig’s best-selling novel The Radleys.
+Film production for early 2024 includes The Ice Man written by Academy Award® nominee Jeff Pope and starring Joseph Fiennes and an adaptation of Matt Haig’s best-selling novel The Radleys.

 The upcoming film slate also includes the Cornwall set, post WWII Late in Summer starring Emily Watson & Adewale Akinnuoye-Agbaje from debut writer/director Talitha Stevenson.